Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/README.md

  *
  * - NOTE: Playbooks field can take standard Playbooks, Custom Connectors, and Function Apps.
 Sequence of Playbooks should be FunctionApps, Custom Connector and then rest of the Playbooks.
 If FunctionApps and Custom Connector are not present then just specify Playbooks.
  * BasePath: Optional base path to use.
 Either Internet URL or File Path.
 Default is repo root (https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/)
- * Version: Optional Version to be used during package creation.
-We should use any version >= 2.0.0.
+ * Version: Version to be used during package creation.
+Default version will be 3.0.0.
 This tool supports package creation for 2.x.x(Template Spec) and 3.x.x(contentPackages).
 Based on variable 'defaultPackageVersion' and given Version input.
 If the defaultPackageVersion is 3.0.0 and Data file input version is 2.0.1 then it package generated is of 3.0.0 i.e which ever is higher takes precedence.
 Here we are also verifying the catelogAPI to check version deployed in PartnerCenter.
 If 'defaultPackageVersion' is 2.0.0 and data input file version is 2.0.4 but in PartnerCenter catelogAPI version installed is 2.0.2 then package generated is of 2.0.3 i.e it will increment the package version based on catelogAPI.
  * Metadata: Name of metadata file for the Solution, path is to be considered from BasePath.
  * TemplateSpec: Optional Boolean value used to determine whether the package should be generated as a template spec */